Beyond Bali (2026): The Ultimate Guide to Sumatra, Java, Sulawesi & Papua

 Sulawesi Travel Logistics

-✈️ Getting There: Fly to Makassar (UPG) for Toraja, or Manado (MDC) for Bunaken.
+✈️ Getting There: Fly to Makassar (UPG) to reach Toraja, or Manado (MDC) for Bunaken diving.

-🏨 Where to Stay: Traditional Tongkonan Homestays in Toraja; Dive Resorts.
+🏨 Where to Stay: Traditional Tongkonan Homestays in Toraja; Dedicated Dive Resorts in the North.

-🍽️ Must Eat: Coto Makassar (Beef Soup), Grilled Fish (Ikan Bakar).
+🍽️ Must Eat: Coto Makassar (Rich Beef Soup), Ikan Bakar (Fresh Grilled Fish with fiery sambal).

 4. Papua: The Final Frontier